sound-eng/system-eye/pp.md

 ### Personal Data

-We don't collect any personal data in System-Eye
+We don't collect any personal data that can attribute to You personnaly, but for sake of this document, all de-personified data we collect in the App are called "Personal Data".
+These collected data is used solely for Analytics and Diagnostics.

 ### Usage Data

-We may collect de-personified telemetry information when you use the App ("Usage Data").
+We may collect statistical telemetry/analytical information when you use the App ("Usage Data").

-This Usage Data may include information such as version of the App, type of audio interface You use, values of basic App operation parameters, like, plot resolution, plot averaging, sample rate and other diagnostic data.
+This Usage Data may include information such as version of the App, type of audio interface used, values of basic App operation parameters, like, plot resolution, plot averaging, sample rate and other diagnostic data.

 Additionally, this Usage Data may include information such as version of Your OS, the type of device you use and crash diagnostics information.